domnikl/pihole-operator/README.md

 kubectl apply -f https://raw.githubusercontent.com/<org>/pihole-operator/<tag or branch>/dist/install.yaml
 ```

-## Contributing

-// TODO(user): Add detailed information on how you would like others to contribute to this project

 **NOTE:** Run `make help` for more information on all potential `make` targets

-More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

 ## License